cuthbertLab/music21/music21/doc/html/_sources/moduleNote.txt

 .. class:: GeneralNote(*arguments, **keywords)

-    A GeneralNote object is the parent object for the Note, Rest, Chird, and related objects.
+    A GeneralNote object is the parent object for the :class:`music21.note.Note`, :class:`music21.note.Rest`, :class:`music21.note.Chord`, and related objects.

     inherits from: :class:`~music21.base.Music21Object`